 We have given the historical context for every photograph we have shared.
 Each photo is accompanied by its historical description, the circumstances, the date the photo was taken, the photographer’s name, and the copyright holder.
 Also, each photo is posted in its best available resolution.
 We put a lot of effort into writing a factual, correct, and informative article.
 Our blog is updated almost on daily basis.
 To stay tuned please subscribe or like our Facebook page.

 You’re free to share our blog or our articles, please provide a link to our website or to that specific article.
 By doing that, you appreciate our hard work and we will feel encouraged.
-If you have any questions, comments or if there’s any factual mistake on the articles, please send us your suggestions.
+If you have any questions, comments, or if there’s any factual mistake in the articles, please send us your suggestions.
 If you find any grammatical/typo errors, you’re welcome to point them out.
 You can contact us here.

 Important note: All the revenues coming from this blog are used to keep the website running.
 This blog is NON-profit.